Interstate 69 in Mississippi: SIU 11

 Continuing south from its present (temporary) terminus at MS 3 near Banks, I-69 will bypass the town of Tunica to the east (serving the Tunica Municipal Airport), then veer to the west and merge with US 61 route to Clarksdale, also merging with US 49 near Rich.
 In 2006, the Mississippi Department of Transportation (MDOT) decided to incorporate the recently completed Clarksdale Bypass into the future I-69 alignment through the Clarksdale vicinity, since the bypass was already at Interstate standards.

 In Clarksdale, I-69 will merge with US 278 and continue south, serving Shelby and following the existing US 61 route.
 I-69 and US 278 will diverge from US 61 near Merigold, bypassing Cleveland to the west, and continue south to near Shaw, then west to Benoit where it will intersect MS 1.
 The final environmental impact statement (EIS) for SIU 11 was approved in August 2010, and the record of decision (ROD) was issued in September 2010.
 Due to funding issues, no major construction on this section of I-69 is expected for the time being.

 SIU 12 (Mississippi portion)

 From Benoit, I-69 and US 278 will cross the planned Charles W. Dean Bridge (sometimes referred to as the Great River Bridge) over the Mississippi River into Arkansas.
 Mississippi's portion of SIU 12 consists of the eastern end of the Dean Bridge; Arkansas's portion will continue from the Dean Bridge to US 65 near McGehee.
 Environmental studies for this segment, including the Dean Bridge, have been completed and the FHWA issued an ROD approving the route through SIU 12 in 2004.
 SIU 12 and the Dean Bridge are considered "shovel ready", pending the availability of funding and completion of right-of-way acquisition for the Mississippi approach to the bridge.

 Exit list

+Exits along I-69 are currently unnumbered.